microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/list-list-contenttypes.md

 ---
 author: swapnil1993
-title: "List contentTypes in a site"
+title: "List contentTypes in a list"
-description: "List content types in a site"
+description: "List content types in a list"
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "sites-and-lists"
 ---

-# List contentTypes in a site
+# List contentTypes in a list
 Namespace: microsoft.graph

-Get the collection of [contentType][contentType] resources in a [site][].
+Get the collection of [contentType][contentType] resources in a [list][].

 ## Permissions